Aniket7773/BMICalculatorLambda/README.md

 # BMI Calculator Lambda Service

 This is an AWS Lambda service that calculates Body Mass Index (BMI) based on height and weight inputs.
+The service provides accurate BMI calculations and categorization following WHO standards.

 ## Project Structure